 How to Set Achievable Timeframes

 Let’s build a simple view of our “Features” table that hides a few columns so that it only shows the feature name, description, start date, and end date.
 When you create a

 , it’s like creating a copy of that table but all changes you make in the view also carries over into the table as well.

-While this view of the “Features” table looks ok, it would be a lot more useful if we could see a waterfall or timeline of how these features stack against each other.
+While this view of the “Features” table looks alright, it would be a lot more useful if we could see a visual roadmap of how these features stack against each other.
 If we insert a gantt chart, Coda automatically looks at your start and end dates to build out the gantt chart:

 You’ll notice that when you move the bars in the gantt chart, it also changes the dates in the “Main Features”

 .
 This is a core concept in Coda where all your data — regardless if it’s in a table or chart — are connected.

 Now that you see how we can build views off of tables, let’s build a view off of the “Resource Allocation” table.
 With this view, we can group by the